ThomasAllcock/XAI_pcam/README.md

 ## Abstract
 Deep convolutional neural networks (CNNs) are increasingly being applied to histopathology.
 However, in order for deep CNNs to be implemented into clinical use, methods to explain a decision must be explored.
 Two contributions are made in this paper.
 The first is to explore the potential of two attribution methods to explain the output of a model.
 Attribution works by finding the part of a model's input most responsible for the output.
 The attribution methods used in the experiments are extremal perturbation and gradient-weighted class activation mapping (GRAD-CAM).
 The dataset used is Patch Camelyon (P-CAM).
 The second contribution is to show that relevant image information can be extracted without additional annotated segmentation data.
 Both of these are important for increasing the interpretability and explainable power of deep networks, ultimately to create models more suitable for clinical use.

+## Dataset
+P-CAM dataset was used for training the CNNs.
+It can be downloaded here - https://github.com/basveeling/pcam